Emotional

 Improve the emotional well-being in your community.

-How to identify the emotions that occur in everyday life and how they interact with thought and behavior.
+Identify emotions in everyday life and understand how they interact with thoughts and behaviors.

 To regulate or channel emotions in order to achieve goals.